Poll shows Conor Lamb with double-digit lead over Keith Rothfus

 Even in the portion of the new district that Rothfus represents, poll results showed the two candidates within a percentage point of one another.
 In Lamb’s portion of the district, he leads Rothfus 54 percent to 37 percent, according to the results.

-Donald Trump won in the old 12th District by about 20 points, while he won in the areas that make up the new district by just two points, according to the release.
+In 2016, Donald Trump won in the 12th District by about 20 points, while he won in the areas that make up the new district by just two points, according to the release.
 Forty-four percent of the new district approves of Trump’s performance, while 51 percent disapprove, the results show.

 The poll found 63 percent of respondents indicated it was important for them to cast a vote for a member of Congress that reflects how they feel about the president.